Tax

 Conclusion

 With prompt action and prudent planning, even a tax-time cash crunch can be managed and prevented in the future.
 The key is to communicate early, file on time, and build reserves so the tax man never catches you off guard again.
+Make sure you also claim all available tax deductions and entrepreneur deductions to reduce your tax burden.
 Good luck, and remember: you're not alone in this - thousands of freelancers have successfully navigated tax payment challenges before you!

 Sources and Further Reading